gutifer666/daw-exam-suite-demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# DawExamSuiteDemo

+This project is a demo for the DawExamSuite project.
+It is a simple Angular application that allows the user to create, read, update and delete exams.
+The user can also view the details of an exam by clicking on it.